Sri Lankan Tamil militant groups: Tamil paramilitary groups

-In 1990 the Eelam People's Democratic Party another major Tamil group joined as a paramilitary group and the Sri Lankan government agreed to fund the group.
+In 1990, the Eelam People's Democratic Party another major Tamil group joined as a paramilitary group and the Sri Lankan government agreed to fund the group.

-According to the Sri Lankan nationalist Asian Tribune website, by 2009 end of the war the Paramilitaries were disarmed and most of them entered politics.
+According to the Sri Lankan nationalist Asian Tribune website, by the end of the war in 2009, the Paramilitaries were disarmed and most of them entered politics.
 However, civilians giving evidence to the Lessons Learnt and Reconciliation Commission (LLRC) claimed that the paramilitary groups were still engaged in violence, including abductions and murder.
 The LLRC found that the government had failed to disarm the paramilitary groups which were still recruiting children.
 One of the main recommendations of the LLRC was that the government disarm the paramilitary groups.
-In 2011 the US government has also called on the government to stop paramilitary activity in the north of the country.
+In 2011, the US government has also called on the government to stop paramilitary activity in the north of the country.